Ajaypal-Singh-Gill/URL-Questionnaire-Generator/README.md

 - **Real-Time Questionnaire Injection**: Develop a browser extension or embeddable JavaScript to allow questionnaires to pop up automatically when a user visits a specific website.

-- **Async Web Scraping**:Implement asynchronous web scraping capabilities, allowing scraping tasks to run in the background and return results as they complete.
+- **Async Web Scraping**: Implement asynchronous web scraping capabilities, allowing scraping tasks to run in the background and return results as they complete.